spawnmarvel/learning-docker/prod-ish/influxdb_py/README.md

 * * * Timestamp: Timestamp associated with the data.
 When stored on disk and queried, all data is ordered by time.

+***Point: Single data record identified by its measurement, tag keys, tag values, field key, and timestamp.***

+***Series: A group of points with the same measurement, tag keys and values, and field key.***

 ![Influxdb data](https://github.com/spawnmarvel/learning-docker/blob/main/prod-ish/influxdb_py/images/influxdb_data.jpg)

 https://docs.influxdata.com/influxdb/cloud/get-started/